Saudi airstrikes hit Yemen's Houthis after Jiddah attack | Science-Environment

 The Houthis' Friday attack came ahead of a Formula One race in the kingdom on Sunday, raising concerns about Saudi Arabia's ability to defend itself against the Iranian-backed rebels.

-Friday's attack targeted the same fuel depot that the Houthis had attacked in recent days — the North Jiddah Bulk Plant that sits just southeast of the city's international airport and is a crucial hub for Muslim pilgrims heading to Mecca.
+The Houthis targeted the same fuel depot that they had attacked in recent days — the North Jiddah Bulk Plant that sits just southeast of the city's international airport and is a crucial hub for Muslim pilgrims heading to Mecca.

 Satellite photos from Planet Labs PBC analysed by The Associated Press showed one of the two tanks damaged in the Houthi attack on Jiddah still burning late Saturday morning.
 Bright red flames leapt up from the tank, with thick black smoke rising from the fire.